memcmahon/paired_git_practice/README.md

 ## Hello World

-Its a real crappy day out there.
+It's a real crappy day out there.